 - Specialty pharmacies provide medications that may be difficult to deliver, require additional monitoring or support, or are expensive, such as medications for chronic diseases.

 - Specialty pharmacists may dispense cancer medications at a specialty pharmacy, cancer center, or some retail pharmacies.

-- Dispensing medications that treat cancer in addition to other diseases and chronic conditions, such as HIV/AIDS, hemophilia, and multiple sclerosis.
-Sometimes, these specialized drugs are not readily available at a retail pharmacy.
+A specialty pharmacy is a pharmacy that dispenses medications that treat cancer in addition to other diseases and chronic conditions, such as HIV/AIDS, hemophilia, and multiple sclerosis.
+Sometimes, these specialized drugs are not readily available at a retail pharmacy or are particularly expensive.

-Some specialty pharmacies have physical locations in large cities in the United States.
-Patients may visit these sites to pick up their medications or have them administered there.
+Some specialty pharmacies have physical locations in large cities.
+People with cancer may visit these sites to pick up their medications or have them administered there.
 They may also talk with a pharmacist and other members of the specialty pharmacy team about their medications.